Cover of Human, All Too Human

 Human, All Too Human marks a decisive turning point in Friedrich Nietzsche's philosophical development, representing his break with Richard Wagner and the Romantic tradition and his embrace of Enlightenment values, scientific inquiry, and psychological analysis.
 Dedicated to the memory of Voltaire, the work inaugurated Nietzsche's mature aphoristic style — incisive, provocative, and brilliantly compressed — and introduced his concept of the "free spirit" as the ideal of intellectual independence.

-Written after Nietzsche's dramatic break with Wagner in 1876 and published in 1878, Human, All Too Human was dedicated to the memory of Voltaire on the centenary of the French philosopher's death.
+Completed after Nietzsche's dramatic break with Wagner in 1876 and published in 1878, Human, All Too Human was dedicated to the memory of Voltaire on the centenary of the French philosopher's death.
 The work marks Nietzsche's decisive turn away from Romanticism and metaphysics toward Enlightenment rationalism, science, and psychology, laying the groundwork for the great works of his mature period.
-It represents a foundational moment in the development of one of the most influential philosophical voices of the modern era.
+It represents a foundational moment in the development of a influential philosophical voices of the modern era.

 Germany, 1878